TEQSA welcomes plans to improve admissions transparency

 TEQSA will continue to monitor the sector’s response to improving admissions transparency with monitoring and reporting to government and community to begin in 2018 and a review and evaluation, including recommendations to government on the need for further reforms, set to take place in 2020.

-To view Improving the transparency of higher education admissions: Joint higher education sector and Australian Government implantation plan, visit the Department of Education and Training’s website.
+- View Improving the transparency of higher education admissions: Joint higher education sector and Australian Government implantation plan.